borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 this hook only fires on any errors by default in order to instantly alert you to issues.
 The `states` list can override this.

-As Ntfy is unauthenticated, it isn't a suitable channel for any private information so the default messages are intentionally generic.
+As ntfy is unauthenticated, it isn't a suitable channel for any private information so the default messages are intentionally generic.
 These can be overridden, depending on your risk assessment.
 Each `state` can have its own custom messages, priorities and tags or, if none are provided, will use the default.